crispy-pepper/WRO_2024/README.md

 12. Running the Code:
  - Once the assembly is complete, upload the control code to the Raspberry Pi.
 Ensure all systems are functioning correctly by performing a series of preliminary tests, such as motor and servo response, camera feed, and sensor readings.
+*explain how to upload control to the rasberry pi

 ## Content